top of page

 On the ascent towards Valtesiniko (almost all the villages are reached by an "indulgent" climb, when there's hardly any energy left anyway :)

-The Valtesiniko ascent
+The Valtesiniko ascent, Menalon Trail

 A view of Valtesiniko, almost there...
 Hey, it's really cold here in the evening.